Poetry at the Lion - Jacobs & Letcher

 Each month, a featured poet will read from their works and shape the evening’s experience.
 Poetry lovers can stop on their way to eat out or bring a brown bag meal and stay for the whole evening.
 Light refreshments will be provided.

-The featured poets for August will be Chad Christensen and JV Brummels.
+The featured poets for February will be Alina Nguyễn and Caroliena Cabada.

 View Event →